Video Volunteers’ Staff

-Stalin was the Convener of the Community Radio Forum-India until 2009 and was one of the core group that drafted the legislation that made community radio legal in India.
-His film work on the issue of untouchability has helped bring international attention to Dalit issues, most notably his 1996 film Lesser Humans on manual scavenging, and his feature-length 2007 film IndiaUntouched, winner of the Mumbai International Film Festival.
+Stalin is the Convener of the Community Radio Forum-India until 2009 and was one of the core group that drafted the legislation that made community radio legal in India.
+He is also on the Executive Group of Girls Count, a coalition of organizations that is working to stopping the declining child sex ratio in India His film work on the issue of untouchability has helped bring international attention to Dalit issues, most notably his 1996 film Lesser Humans on manual scavenging, and his feature-length 2007 film IndiaUntouched, winner of the Mumbai International Film Festival.
 This film surveys the existence of untouchability across 8 states, four religions and all social classes in India.
 He teaches communications, film and grassroots activism at a number of the most senior institutes in India and has lectured at Berkeley, Stanford and NYU, among other institutions, and also advises foundations and NGOs on their communications and participatory media strategies.
 One of his greatest passions is training rural men and women in leadership and in expressing themselves powerfully, and he spends as much time as possible in the field, working directly with communities.
 Until 2008 he ran Drishti Media in Ahmedabad, an organization he co-founded at the age of 23.
 You can read his personal blog here.

 Jessica Mayberry, Founding Director